chuacw/portfolio/README.md

-# Chee-Wee's Portfolio of Projects
+# CheeWee's Portfolio of Projects

 ## Introduction
 This is a list of some projects I've worked on, both open source and close source.
 It's not a comprehensive list nor an exhaustive one.